Best Things to Know When You Travel to Bar

 The Montenegrin coastal town of Bar is an increasingly popular location for tourism and holidaymakers, and like many of the towns in Montenegro comprises of a history with a healthy mix of diverse cultures and architecture.
 The most ancient written documents, which are also the most important medieval records of Montenegrin literature, are found in Bar and reinforce the region’s strong cultural heritage and significance.

 The ruins of Old Bar, which are known locally as Stari Bar, are one of the world’s largest fortified archaeological sites.
 The historic ruins resemble something from Indiana Jones, particularly as the great Mount Rumija overlooks the town and adds extra splendour and beauty to the already rich natural surroundings.
-The scale of the old town of Bar is surprisingly vast particularly the size of the fortress and unlike many other Montenegrin towns, the area has been unaffected by modern inhabitation and the ruins are very much representative of the old ways of Montenegro and Bar.
+The scale of the Old Town of Bar is surprisingly vast particularly the size of the fortress and unlike many other Montenegrin towns, the area has been unaffected by modern inhabitation and the ruins are very much representative of the old ways of Montenegro and Bar.

 Bar is the sunniest town in Montenegro, with approximately 270 days of Mediterranean sunshine, and the 44 kilometres of Adriatic coast has nine kilometres of beaches and comprises 20 different beach locations.
 The 67-kilometre shore of Lake Skadar presents yet more stunning beaches.
 The clean environment and beaches attract many tourists, who like to relax by the beach in beautiful natural surroundings or partake in the various water and sporting activities offered along the coastline as part of their holiday experience.

 Bar is very accessible from other locations in Montenegro, with excellent inland connections.
 It is also connected to the various towns and villages along the Adriatic coast by the Adriatic motorway.

 As a popular tourist destination, Bar caters for holidaymakers and visitors of all types.
 The various shops and retail outlets provide ample supplies for families visiting the area, and there are also a lot of clubs and bars in Bar.
 As a culturally rich and visually resplendent area, Bar has everything that holidaymakers of all types could desire.

 Things to do in Bar

-- Wander around the historic old town of Bar
+- Wander around the historic Old Town of Bar

-Buy fresh local olive oil in Bar
+- Buy fresh local olive oil in Bar